[Home ] [Archive] [ فارسی ]

 ..

-The Effect of Cervical Length Measurement on Pregnancy Outcomes in Mothers with Labor Pain at a Gestational Age of Less than 34 Weeks
+The Effect of Cervical Length Measurement on Pregnancy Outcomes in Women Experiencing Labor Pain before 34 Weeks of Gestation

 N Shahbazian , A Afifi * , R Mohamadjafari , F Moramezi